CSUMontpellier/onboard-HAM-messaging/docs/source/ham_msg.rst

       - Change not sent message delay
       - 'n'

-HAM radio packets have different configurations for differents command and command type, and those configurations can be seen in the section below.
+HAM radio packets have different configurations for different command and command type, and those configurations can be seen in the section below.

 **HAM Radio User Packets**: